What is the Difference Between Pardon and Expungement?

-Contact our firm today to discuss your case with a criminal attorney and find out whether or not you could petition for an expungement.
 Once your record is sealed, no one will be able to see that you were ever convicted; this includes state and federal agencies, potential employers, family, and friends.
 Essentially, it would be as though you were never convicted in the first place.
 Dedicated Orange County firm, Law Offices of Jacqueline Goodman, has 20 years of exclusive defense experience.

 Schedule a free case evaluation with a lawyer from our Orange County criminal defense law firm today for the professional, legal counsel and representation that you need.